frozeman/MeteorFrontend/README.md

 Installation
 ------------

-You need node and npm installed to run the grunt tasks If some grunt packages are missing, install the following ones.

-    $ npm install matchdep
-    $ npm install grunt
-    $ npm install grunt-open
-    $ npm install grunt-contrib-connect
-    $ npm install grunt-contrib-clean
-    $ npm install grunt-string-replace
-    $ npm install grunt-contrib-rename
-    $ npm install grunt-contrib-copy
+You need [node](http://nodejs.org/), npm and [grunt-cli](http://gruntjs.com/getting-started) installed.

+From the root folder of this demo package, run the following command to install the npm packages necessary to run the grunt tasks:

-    $ npm install grunt-shell
+    $ npm install

 Usage
 -----

-to run the meteor server for development got into the `app/` folder and run `$ meteor`.
+To run the meteor server for development go into the `app/` folder and run `$ meteor`.

 Just edit your meteor files inside the `app/client/` folder and run `$ grunt` to generate the distribution package.
 This will automatically start a server at http://localhost:9000 to test you distribution package.